 The clinical appearance of cutaneous squamous cell carcinoma is influenced by the lesion type and site.

 - Squamous cell carcinoma in situ (Bowen’s disease) — Cutaneous squamous cell carcinoma in situ typically presents as a well-demarcated, scaly patch or plaque.
-Lesions are often erythematous but can also be skin colored or pigmented.
-Squamous cell carcinoma in situ lesions tend to grow slowly, enlarging over the course of years.
+Lesions are often erythematous but can also be skin-coloured or pigmented.
+Squamous cell carcinoma in situ tend to grow slowly, enlarging over the course of years.
 Unlike the inflammatory disorders that may resemble squamous cell carcinoma in situ, lesions are usually asymptomatic.

-- Invasive squamous cell carcinoma— The clinical appearance of invasive squamous cell carcinoma often correlates with the level of tumor differentiation.
+- Invasive squamous cell carcinoma— The clinical appearance of invasive squamous cell carcinoma often correlates with the level of tumour differentiation.
 Well-differentiated lesions usually appear as indurated or firm, hyperkeratotic papules, plaques, or nodules.
 Lesions are usually 0.5 to 1.5 cm in diameter, although some are much larger.
 Ulceration may or may not be present.

 Lesions of invasive squamous cell carcinoma are often asymptomatic but may be painful or pruritic.
 Local neurologic symptoms (eg, numbness, stinging, burning, paresthesias, paralysis, or visual changes) occur in approximately one-third of patients with histologic perineural invasion by the tumour.
 Perineural invasion is a poor prognostic factor.

 Oral squamous cell carcinoma— Oral squamous cell carcinoma usually presents as an ulcer, nodule, or indurated plaque involving the oral cavity.
-The floor of the mouth and lateral or ventral tongue are the most common sites for these tumors.
+The floor of the mouth and lateral or ventral tongue are the most common sites for these tumours.
 Lesions may arise in sites of erythroplakia (premalignant, persistent, red patches in the oral cavity) or leukoplakia (oral, persistent, white plaques).
 Oral squamous cell carcinoma is often associated with a history of tobacco or heavy alcohol use.